QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 ### Arbitrary Arguments

-When we write functions, it is sometimes desirable to allow users to put as many arguments as they want into a function.
+When we *define* functions, it is sometimes desirable to allow users to put as many arguments as they want into a function.

-You might have noticed before that the `ax.plot()` function is capable of handling as many inputs as we input.
+You might have noticed that the `ax.plot()` function was capable of handling as many inputs as we gave it.

 If we take a look at the [documentation](https://github.com/matplotlib/matplotlib/blob/v3.6.2/lib/matplotlib/axes/_axes.py#L1417-L1669) of the function, we can see the function is defined as